 Jo'Ann lived in Alaska, where she worked as a home caregiver, housekeeper, pastry chef and hotel chef.
 She learned to make native drums and was involved in delivering salmon, being a part of canoe runs and assisting elders with their daily needs.

-She then lived and worked at the Grand Canyon southern rim, where she met Bitahnii Wayne Wilson and, together with her son, got involved in delivering food, water, water barrels, ppe, firewood, cleaning supplies, and critical aid to remote Navajo, Hopi and Apache families batting the pandemic and with no access to running water.
-The effort started with Joann buying a pick up truck with her tax refund money for water and food deliveries for the people.
-Past summer, Joann traveled to Washington, bringing a truckload of donated supplies from Seattle, to deliver to the people.
-Joann's son assists Joann and Wayne with all of their distributions.
+She then lived and worked at the Grand Canyon southern rim, where she met Bitahnii Wayne Wilson and, together with her son, got involved in delivering food, water, water barrels, ppe, firewood, cleaning supplies, and critical aid to remote Navajo, Hopi and Apache families battling the pandemic and with no access to running water.
+The effort started with Jo'Ann buying a pick up truck with her tax refund money for water and food deliveries for the people.
+In Summer 2020, Jo'Ann traveled to Washington, bringing a truckload of donated supplies from Seattle, to deliver to the people.
+Jo'Ann's son assists Jo'Ann and Wayne with all of their distributions.